xDimGG/angelolloti/posts/premia.md

 	return (going, data[f'{destination}-{origin}']) if trip_type == 'RT' else going
 ```

 Now, let's write a function like `fetch` called `fetch_all` that takes `trip_type`, `origin`, `destination`, and `currency`, and returns every single available flight.
 Here, we take advantage of [concurrent.futures.ThreadPoolExecutor](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ThreadPoolExecutor) to concurrently request all date ranges and compile them all into one or two arrays (depending on if `trip_type` is `RT` or `OW`). *Note: this whole OW/RT and value/2-tuple business and is very annoying to write code for.
-If you know a better way of doing this in python, please advise.*
+If you know a better way of doing this in Python, please advise.*

 ```py
 from concurrent.futures import ThreadPoolExecutor